rmorse/babel-plugin-jsx-template-vars/README.md

 ],
 ```

-### 3. Define which variables in the component will be template variables.
+### 3. Define which variables in your components will be template variables.

-Add a `templateVars` property to your component to specificy which should be replaced template tags.
+Add a `templateVars` property to your component to specificy which variable will be exposed.

-Format is an array, of strings (or arrays with additional config):
+The format is an array, of strings (or arrays with additional config):

 ```jsx
 const Person = ( { name, favoriteColor } ) => {